Post thumbnail

 boundGreet(); // Diana

 We hope you understand the ways in which “this” keyword is used in JavaScript frameworks.
-In case, you want to learn more about “this” and gain in-depth knowledge on full-stack development, consider enrolling for GUVI’s certified Full-stack Developer Course that teaches you everything from scratch and make sure you master it!
+In case, you want to learn more about “this” and gain in-depth knowledge on full-stack development, consider enrolling for GUVI’s certified Full-stack Development Course that teaches you everything from scratch and make sure you master it!

 MDN